 In simpler words, a Chief Product Officer’s job is to ensure smooth development of great products that deliver value to customers, and in turn, the organization.

 Most small-sized companies do not hire CPOs since their Product Managers assume the roles of CPOs.
-In contrast, medium and large-sized tech companies prefer hiring a CPO.
+In contrast, and large-sized tech companies prefer hiring a CPO.
 This is commonly seen in tech companies that deliver more than one product (SaaS companies are great examples).

 Chief Product Officers (CPOs) are often confused with Chief Technology Officers (CTOs) and Chief Marketing Officers (CMOs).
 A CPO determines what, why, and when a product is needed through their knowledge of customers and their product experience.